Sidney Topol

 Sidney Topol (December 28, 1924 – March 30, 2022) was an American innovator and entrepreneur.
 He was a contributor to several key developments in the telecommunications industries in the latter half of the twentieth century.
 He was a graduate of the University of Massachusetts Amherst (1947) and an engineer and executive at Raytheon and later Scientific Atlanta.
 Topol's expertise in microwave systems led to the development of the first effective portable television relay links, allowing broadcasts from even remote areas.

 His foray into satellite technologies in the 1960s provided the foundation for building the emerging cable television industry, permitting the transmission of transoceanic television broadcasts.
 Topol also played a pivotal role in the development of international telecommunications trade policies and the promotion of high-definition television (HDTV), a technology that enhances video images by using digital, instead of analog, encoding techniques.
-Since retiring in the early 1990s, Topol has been engaged in philanthropic work, contributing to the educational and cultural life in Boston and Atlanta.
+After retiring in the early 1990s, Topol continued to engage in philanthropic work, contributing to the educational and cultural life in Boston and Atlanta.